 Whether it’s fear of failing a test, apprehension about motorway driving, anxiety over returning to the roads after years out, or a genuine phobia – there’s plenty of reasons people are scared of getting behind the wheel.

 Sound familiar?
 You’re not alone.
-Here we set out some of the most common driving fears and where possible, try to allay them with practical advice.
+In this driving advice guide, we set out some of the most common driving fears and where possible, try to allay them with practical advice.

 What is a fear of driving?